5 Popular Thematic Map Types and Techniques for Spatial Data

 The example below visualizes GPS data over a 24 hour period for a subset of cars using a navigation system in the city of Berlin.

-As you begin to develop your own thematic maps, it is important to always ask yourself what question you are hoping to answer.
-By understanding your goals, you will best be able to select which type of map and which techniques to use.
-Take a look at our Learn guides for more in-depth guides on how to create these maps directly in CARTO.
+As you begin to develop your own thematic maps it is important to always ask yourself what question you are hoping to answer.
+By understanding your goals you will best be able to select which type of map and which techniques to use.
+To discover how to create thematic maps with CARTO talk with our Data Specialists.